jejansse/Haskim/README.md

 # Haskim

-A Haskell IDE based on spf-13 and VIM with auto-completion, auto-checking of code on write, quick-fix support for ghc and more.
+A Haskell IDE based on the [spf-13](http://github.com/spf13/spf13-vim) VIM distribution and the [neco-ghc](http://github.com/ujihisa/neco-ghc), [vim2hs](http://github.com/dag/vim2hs) and [ghcmod-vim](http://github.com/eagletmt/ghcmod-vim) VIM packages.
+Among others it features auto-completion (even on imported module references), automatic code checking on save, auto bracket completion and many other things.
+For a detailed list of features see the aforementioned package links.
+Note that I do not take credit for implementing these features; Haskim is just a convenient wrapper script for automatically installing and building all the required packages that make this happen.

 # Installation